dpx-infinity/pages-site/devourer/manual.md

 allows dynamic reconfiguration of the parsing process (Devourer may support something like this one day).
 Digester (at least v3) supports plugins, which are used to dynamically reconfigure digesting rules during the processing.
 Digester support for XML namespaces is much better than Devourer's (this is something I will try to fix in the nearest future).
+Digester API is stable; Devourer's API will evolve, at least during first several versions.

 Configuration
 -------------